Aram-Vn/binary_search_tree_c-/README.md

 # Binary search tree

 ## What is a Binary Search Tree (BST)?
 A Binary Search Tree is a tree data structure in which each node has at most two children, referred to as the left and right child.
 The key property of a BST is that the values in the left subtree of a node are less than the value of the node, and values in the right subtree are greater.
-This property ensures efficient searching, insertion, and deletion operations.
+The time complexity of operations on the binary search tree is linear with respect to the height of the tree.

+Binary search trees allow binary search for fast lookup, addition, and removal of data items.
+Since the nodes in a BST are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm.

+Delete and search takes `O(logn)` for n nodes.
+In the worst case, they degrade to that of a singly linked list: `O(n)`.

 ## Features
 ## Constructors and Destructors